lucaono13/Mookie-Bott/CONTRIBUTING.md

 ## Branches

 ### New Feature
-When creating a new feature, branch from develop and name it "feature/{feature_name}"
+When creating a new feature, branch from develop and name it "feature/{feature_name}".

+If there is an issue for that feature, name it "feature/{issue_number}{issue_title}"

 ## Commands